-Skill •
+1 Skill

-Definition of skill.

-Types of skill, basic and complex, fine and gross motor skills, open and closed continuum.
-Factors affecting variations in skill level, age and maturity motivation, anxiety, arousal conditions, facilities, environment teaching and coaching.
+- Definition of skill - Types of skill: basic and complex, fine and gross motor skills, open and closed continuum. - Factors affecting variations in skill level: age and maturity, motivation, anxiety, arousal conditions, facilities, environment, teaching and coaching. - Learning skills. - Simple information processing model: what is meant by the terms input, decision making, output, feedback. - Types of feedback: intrinsic, extrinsic, knowledge of performance, knowledge of results. - The importance of feedback. - How you learn a new skill; considerations limited channel capacity, overload, only do a little, instructions should be simple, demonstration should be simple.

-Learning skills.

-Simple information processing model; what is meant by the terms input, decision making, output, feedback.

-Types of feedback; intrinsic, extrinsic, knowledge of performance, knowledge of results.

-The importance of feedback.

-How you learn a new skill; considerations -

-limited channel capacity, overload only do a little, instructions should be simple, demonstration should be simple.
 When you first do movement it goes into short term memory.
-Practice.
-Movement goes into long term memory.
+Practice movement goes into long term memory.

-Motivation and Mental Preparation
+2 Motivation and mental preparation

-Meaning of motivation Types of motivation Intrinsic and extrinsic.
-Rewards and incentives.
-Arousal and performance; how one is affected by the other.
-Physiological responses of the body to arousal; production of adrenaline, increased heart rate, increased respiration; muscles tense in readiness for action.
-Inverted U Theory (Yerkes-Dodson Theory) Causes of over-arousal.
-Causes of decline in performance; anxiety.
-Need for relaxation and visualisation.
-Goal setting - SMARTER (specific, measurable, agreed, realistic, time-phased, exciting, recorded).
+- Meaning of motivation

+- Types of motivation:

+- Intrinsic and extrinsic;

+- Rewards and incentives.

+- Arousal and performance; how one is affected by the other.

+- Physiological responses of the body to arousal:

+- production of adrenaline,

+- increased heart rate,

+- increased respiration;

+- muscles tense in readiness for action.

+- Inverted U Theory (Yerkes-Dodson Theory)

+- Causes of over-arousal.

+- Causes of decline in performance; anxiety.

+- Need for relaxation and visualisation.

+- Goal setting SMARTER (specific, measurable, agreed, realistic, time-phased, exciting, recorded).
 As a means of controlling anxiety.

-Mental rehearsal.
+- Mental rehearsal.

-Skeleton and joints
+3 Skeleton and joints

-The four major functions of the skeleton:
+- The four major functions of the skeleton:

 - shape and support

 - movement

 - protection

 - blood production.

-Examples from major bones of body to highlight these functions.
-Relevance to performance and participation in physical activity.
+- Examples of major bones of the body to highlight these functions.

+- Relevance to performance and participation in physical activity.

-Examples of different types of joints:
+- Examples of different types of joints:

 - fixed or immovable joints/fibrous joints

 - slightly movable joints/cartilaginous joints

 - freely movable joints/synovial joints.

-Be able to describe the components of each type of joint.
-Describe the range of movements which includes:
+- Be able to describe the components of each type of joint.

+- Describe the range of movements which includes:

-• flexion, extension, rotation, abduction and adduction
+- flexion, extension, rotation, abduction and adduction

-Ligament, cartilage and synovial fluid problems.
+- Ligament, cartilage and synovial fluid problems.

-Muscles and tendons
+4 Muscles and tendons

-How muscles and their composition, function and action affect movement and performance: fast twitch for power and strength activities, slow twitch for endurance activities.
+• How muscles and their composition, function and action, affect movement and performance: fast twitch for power and strength activities, slow twitch for endurance activities.

-How activities and exercise affect the composition and efficiency of muscles, focusing on:
+- How activities and exercise affect the composition and efficiency of muscles, focusing on:

-deltoid trapezius pectorals biceps triceps latissimus dorsi abdominals gluteals quadriceps hamstrings gastrocnemius.
+- deltoid

+- trapezius

+- pectorals

+- biceps

+- triceps

+- latissimus dorsi

+- abdominals

+- gluteals

+- quadriceps

+- hamstrings

+- gastrocnemius.

-How improved muscle functioning can improve performance and participation in physical activities.
+- How improved muscle functioning can improve performance and participation in physical activities.

-The role of antagonistic pairs, prime movers and synergists during a range of physical activities, using examples from the muscles listed above.
+- The role of antagonistic pairs, prime movers and synergists during a range of physical activities, using examples from the muscles listed above.

-The role and function of tendons during movement.
+- The role and function of tendons during movement.

-Circulatory and respiratory systems
+5 Circulatory and respiratory systems

-Components of blood and the functions of plasma, red cells, white cells, platelets.
-The effect of haemoglobin in red blood cells.

-How red blood cells are affected when people live at altitude.

-Illness/conditions that result from an imbalance in blood cells e.g. haemophilia, anaemia, and the effect this could have on a person's ability to participate in sports.
+- Components of blood and the functions of plasma, red cells, white cells, platelets. - The effect of haemoglobin in red blood cells. - How red blood cells are affected when people live at altitude. - Illness/conditions that result from an imbalance in blood cells e.g. haemophilia, anaemia, and the effect this could have on a person's ability to participate in sports.

-How the circulatory and respiratory systems affect performance and participation levels:
+- How the circulatory and respiratory systems affect performance and participation levels:

 - lactic acid and oxygen debt tolerance

 - duration of activity

 - recovery rate.

-How activity and exercise develop and affect the efficiency of the circulatory and respiratory systems:
+- How activity and exercise develop and affect the efficiency of the circulatory and respiratory systems:

-stronger heart muscle increased stroke volume and cardiac output lower resting heart rate more efficient gaseous exchange increased vital capacity tidal volume oxygen debt tolerance.
+- stronger heart muscle

+- increased stroke volume and cardiac output

+- lower resting heart rate

+- more efficient gaseous exchange

+- increased vital capacity

+- tidal volume

+- oxygen debt tolerance.

-The difference between aerobic and anaerobic work and the effect of lactic acid production on performance, with examples from specific physical activities.
+- The difference between aerobic and anaerobic work and the effect of lactic acid production on performance, with examples from specific physical activities.

-Fitness
+6 Fitness

-PH YSICAL EDUCATION 0413 IGCSE 2010

-Fitness asurement and explanation, with example, of each of the following. cardio-vascular endurance (aerobic fitness). body composition, flexibility,

-Simple definition of fitness.
-78.
+- Simple definition of fitness.

-asurement and explanation, with example, of each of the following.
+- Components of fitness; measurement and explanation, with example, of each of the following.

+- Health related fitness:

-cardio-vascular endurance (aerobic fitness).
+- cardio-vascular endurance (aerobic fitness).

+- body composition,

+- flexibility,

-muscular endurance,
+- muscular endurance,

+- speed,

-speed, stamina,
+- stamina,

-strength.
+- strength.

-Skill related fitness: agility,
+- Skill related fitness:

+- agility,

+- balance,

-balance, co-ordination,
+- co-ordination,

+- speed of reaction, timing.